 - Close collaboration with faculty advisors is expected.

-Program students must fill out the Student Profile Form [click to access] at the beginning of each year in which they are members of the program.
+Program students must fill out the Enrollment Form [click to access] at the beginning of each year in which they are members of the program.

 SENIORS planning to earn the program certificate at this year's graduation should complete the Enrollment Form after September 1 and no later than the seventh week of the fall term of his or her final year.
 Profiles submitted before this date do not automatically carry over and must be updated to qualify.